 MONDAY AFTERNOON IDAHO ANNOUNCED THE HIRE OF GORDY SHAW as the new offensive line coach and running game coordinator for the Vandals.
-Shaw, Hawaii's offensive line coach the last three seasons, brings 35 years of experience to the Idaho staff, including a 13 year stint at Minnesota of the Big Ten where he coached 2005 Outland and Rimington Trophy winner Greg Eslinger.
+Shaw, Hawaii's offensive line coach the last three seasons, brings over 30 years of experience to the Idaho staff, including a 13 year stint at Minnesota of the Big Ten where he coached 2005 Outland and Rimington Trophy winner Greg Eslinger.

 Gordon "Gordy" Shaw

 Co-Offensive Coordinator / Offensive Line